Kreativpinsel/RocketWar/README.md

 ## Credits
 - Game by APPA
-- Assets used: [List your assets and their licenses]
+- Assets used: See Citations.
-- Sound effects: [List your sound sources]